 Mr. Kaufman has successfully represented clients in contested divorce and custody matters, plaintiffs in personal injury actions involving substantial settlements, and defendants in all types of criminal matters.
 Mr. Kaufman was the President of the Utah State Bar Association in 1996–97.

 Mr. Kaufman is actively involved in both the Utah State Bar and the Weber County Bar Association and was also President of the Weber County Bar Association in 1981–1982.

 Mr. Kaufman graduated from the University of Utah, Magna Cum Laude, in 1973.
 Mr. Kaufman graduated Cum Laude from the Gonzaga University School of Law in Spokane, Washington in 1977.

 Mr. Kaufman’s son, Kris, was a partner in Farr Kaufman and now a partner in our present firm.
 Prior to coming to Ogden to join our practice, Kris practiced law in Salt Lake City.
 Mr. Kaufman’s daughter, Shana, owns and manages one of Ogden’s finest restaurants, Hearth on 25th.
-Mr. Kaufman and his wife, Connie, have been married for 44 years.
+Mr. Kaufman and his wife, Connie, have been married for 45 years and have 4 grandchildren.